Q: What should I send with my camper each day?

 Q: If I register my child but decide not to send him/her to camp, will I get a refund?

-A: If you request a cancellation five or more days prior to the first day of camp, you will receive a full credit on a Kroc Center gift card, minus a $5 processing fee, or you may choose to transfer into another week of camp, if available.
-Requests for cancellation made less than five days prior to the first day of camp are NOT eligible for a refund or credit, except in the case of personal emergencies.
+A: If you request a cancellation five or more business days prior to the first day of camp, you will receive a full credit on a Kroc Center gift card, minus a $25 processing fee, or you may choose to transfer into another week of camp at no additional cost, if space is available.
+Requests for cancellation made less than five days prior to the first day of camp are NOT eligible for a refund or credit.
+Credits and/or refunds are NOT issued for missed days due to illness, partial attendance (late arrival/early departure) or behavioral issues.

 Q: Can I request that my child be placed in the same group as a friend?

 A: Yes, we try to place campers with their friends when requested.
+However, campers are grouped by age and some camp activities vary by age group.
 Please contact us if you would like to request that your child be in the same group as another camper for the week.

 Q: When do I drop my child off for camp?